TejahniDesire/cos226/kdtree/readme.txt

  *  Describe your method for nearest neighbor search in a k-d tree.
  **************************************************************************** */

+	recursively search the 2D BST while maintaining a champion variable with the end condition to return if no changes have been made to the current champion or if the current node being checked is null.
+The child to be searched next is either the one whos rectangle contains the point in question or the only child.
+Children whos rectangle is at a larger distance to the point in interest than the current champion are not searched.

 /* *****************************************************************************
  *  How many nearest-neighbor calculations can your PointST implementation